Increase your daily consumption of this mineral with these foods rich in Zinc

 Beef

-There are different cuts and types of red meat, these are approximate values for cuts in the rib area.
+There are different cuts and types of red meat, these are the approximate values for cuts in the rib area.

 Zinc | % DDR | Calories | Total fat | Hydrates | Proteins |